Just edit this element to add your own HTML.

 If you have more than one student loan at the time you graduate, you will want to consolidate them all into a single monthly payment.
 The single payment will be more manageable for you.
 There is a grace period after you graduate before you start making payments, usually around 6 months.
 During those 6 months you are expected to get a job and start settling in to your new life.
 Not everyone gets a job during that grace period, but the rules are the same.

 When you were in high school, you most likely started looking at colleges and scholarships in your junior year.
 You were being proactive and a planner.
 The same should be done before you graduate college.
 You should be looking around for your target employer and finding out what the hiring requirements are.
 You need to check out at least 5 potential employers and visit their websites often to learn as much about the companies as possible.

 Your college may already have an agreement with employers to provide internships to college seniors.
 Discuss these with your college guidance office so you know what employment options are available to you now.
 Make your plan.

 You remember the monthly leftover Bonus money from your budget?
 Your bank offers savings accounts.
 These are accounts that you contribute money into and receive a small interest payment each month in return.
 These accounts are a good tool to help you start saving money for various reasons.
 You may need to save money for a down payment on a car, a new house, or an upcoming trip.

 You can have more than one savings account at your bank.
 You should have a separate account for upcoming expected large purchases, such as a car, motorcycle, or new boat.
 You will also need one for unexpected emergencies.
-I have written an article specific to building an emergency fund here.

 The third type of savings account you will need is your employer sponsored retirement account and/or Individual Retire Account (IRA).
 These accounts are essential for your retirement planning.
 I have dedicated a webpage for that on this site too.
 You can click here to navigate to it.